dprin/xdprindx_os/README.md

+# this is basically dead, although i might revive it in the near future

 # xdprindx_os
 This is an os that i will be working on in c only.
 I'll invite a friend to help me make it.